liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/03-creating-entry-list-screenlet/03-creating-the-server-call.markdown

 # Creating Entry List Screenlet's Server Call

-Recall that components called Interactors make a Screenlet's server calls.
+Recall that Interactors are components that make a Screenlet's server call.
 Also recall that Interactors are made up of an event, a callback, one or more listeners, and an Interactor class.
 As with Guestbook List Screenlet's Interactor, you only need to create the Interactor class because the list